mpram/vis-insp-fof-hol/Instructions/Before HoL Steps.md

 ![Create VM](./images/create-vm.png 'Create VM')

 If you don't find the right size for the virtual machine, click on **See all sizes** in the **Size** Section, a new window will open, search for **d16** and select the appropiated as shown below.
-The cost of the VM considered the whole month, however we will use it just for a few hours and then we will deallocated, so will be significantly lower.
+The cost of the VM it is considering the whole month, however we will use it just for a few hours and then we will deallocated, so will be significantly lower.

 ![Find the right sizing](./images/vm-size.png 'Find the right sizing VM')